Home > Analyses > Technology > CrowdStrike Holdings, Inc.

 Revenue by Segment

-This pie chart illustrates the revenue distribution by segment for CrowdStrike Holdings, Inc. during the fiscal year 2025.
+This pie chart illustrates CrowdStrike Holdings’ revenue distribution by segment for fiscal year 2026, highlighting the contributions of subscription services versus professional services.

 Key Products & Brands

-The following table summarizes CrowdStrike Holdings, Inc.’s main products and brands along with their descriptions:
+Below is a summary of CrowdStrike Holdings, Inc.’s principal products and brands with their descriptions:

 | Product | Description |